 - Glorieta La Minerva - Located at C. Aurelio Aceves 225, Vallarta Poniente, 44110 Guadalajara, Jal., this is the meeting spot at 9 am outside the Fiesta Americana Guadalajara Minerva hotel.

-Minerva Roundabout is a renowned landmark and a symbol of the city.
+Minerva Roundabout is a renowned landmark and symbol of the city.

-The Monument to La Minerva, situated in one of Guadalajara’s most iconic roundabouts, is a bronze statue approximately 8 meters tall, representing the Roman goddess Minerva (Athena in Greek mythology) holding a spear and shield.
+The Monument to La Minerva, situated in one of Guadalajara’s most iconic roundabouts, is a bronze sculpture approximately 8 meters tall, portraying the Roman goddess Minerva (Athena in Greek mythology) wielding a spear and a shield.

-Its large pedestal is encircled by a circular fountain 74 meters in diameter, featuring the names of 18 notable Jaliciensian figures who contributed to the city’s development.
+Its substantial pedestal is encircled by a circular fountain 74 meters in diameter, featuring the names of 18 notable Jaliciensian figures who contributed to the city’s development.

 La Minerva has since become a symbol of Guadalajara, celebrated not only for its artistic and architectural significance but also as a hub for sports celebrations, civic events, and cultural campaigns.

-- Plaza Principal Tepatitlan - A significant city landmark that blends history, architecture, social life, and the distinct atmosphere of Los Altos.
-It serves as the heart of Tepatitlan’s historic center, functioning as a civic gathering place, event venue, and a spot for celebrations, relaxation, and strolls.
+- Plaza Principal Tepatitlan - A highly representative location in the city, it blends history, architecture, social life, and a distinct Los Altos atmosphere.
+It serves as the heart of Tepatitlan’s historic center, functioning as a civic gathering place, event venue, and a spot for celebrations, relaxation, and leisurely strolls.

-Its structure is quite square, surrounded by major roads and institutional buildings.
-Local sources state it spans about 6,800 square meters, featuring gardens, art blacksmith benches, pedestrian paths, and green spaces.
+Its structure is notably square, surrounded by significant roads and institutional buildings.
+According to local sources, it spans about 6,800 square meters, featuring gardens, art blacksmith benches, pedestrian paths, and green spaces.

-Surrounding architecture includes the Parish of San Francisco (Saint Francis of Assisi), with its prominent neoclassical/baroque facade, the Municipal Palace, and other significant historic buildings.
+Surrounding architecture includes the Parish of San Francisco (Saint Francis of Assisi), which dominates one side of the square with its visible neoclassical/baroque facade.
+The Municipal Palace and other historic buildings of importance are nearby.

 Commemorative elements include a plaque marking the armistice of the Cristerian War, where a peace pact between federal and Cristera forces was signed.